5/8/2025

 Analyst, Wells Fargo

 That's great, guys.
-And then speaking of competitors, we're able to provide any color on your manual, how your manufacturing footprint compares to your competitors.
+And then speaking of competitors, would you be able to provide any color on how your manufacturing footprint compares to your competitors?
 You mentioned you improved your USMCA compliance.
 Can you talk about how your position is relative to them and if that could be possibly the opportunity for you?

 speaker